 Elder is located primarily in the Northern Hemisphere in temperate & sub-tropical zones.

-Botanical name: Sambucus nigra (European) S. canadensis (North American elder); S. cerulea (Western Blue Elder)
+Botanical names: Sambucus nigra (European) S. canadensis (North American elder); S. cerulea (Western Blue Elder)

 Common name: Elder, The Elder Mother

 The American Elder is a shrubby and thicket-forming tree that can grow to 30 feet tall, elderberry often prefers moist soils and seems to enjoy disturbed soil.
 Wildlife loves it!
 Over 50 species of songbirds, upland game birds and small mammals enjoy its fruit, twigs and cover/shade offered by the large umbrella-like canopy.
 There are a variety of ornamental cultivars that suit a suburban landscape.

 FLOWERS: Tiny, cream white 5 petal flowers arranged in flat clusters bloom in abundance in late spring, early summer.
 Some shrubs will continue to bloom throughout the summer.
 Highly aromatic!
 They are pollinated by flies but many insects enjoy the nectar.